openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofLine(point-normal/2, point+normal/2);
 	}

-We can get our evenly spaced point by using percents again, but `getNormalAtIndexInterpolated` is asking for an index.
+We can get an evenly spaced point by using percents again, but `getNormalAtIndexInterpolated()` is asking for an index.
 Specifically, it is asking for a `floatIndex` which means that we can pass in 1.5 and the polyline will return a normal that lives halfway between the point at index 1 and halfway between the point at index 2.
-So we need to convert our percent, `p/100.0`, to a `floatindex`.
-All we need to do is multiple the percent by the last index in our polyline (which we can get from subtracting one from the [`size`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_size "size Documentation Page") which tells us how many vertices are in our polyline).
+So we need to convert our percent, `p/100.0`, to a `floatIndex`.
+All we need to do is to multiply the percent by the last index in our polyline (which we can get from subtracting one from the [`size()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_size "size Documentation Page") which tells us how many vertices are in our polyline).

 ![Polyline Sampled Normals](images/intrographics_polylinesamplednormals.png "Drawing normals at sampled points along a polyline")

-What if you pumped up the number of normals you are drawing?
-Change your loop increment from `p+=10` to `p+=1`, change your loop condition from `p<100` to `p<500` and change your `p/100.0` lines of code to `p/500.0`.
-You might also want to use a transparent white for drawing these normals, so add `ofSetColor(255,100);` right before your loop.
-And you will end up being able to draw ribbon lines:
+What if we pumped up the number of normals in our drawing?
+Let's change our loop increment from `p+=10` to `p+=1`, change our loop condition from `p<100` to `p<500` and change our `p/100.0` lines of code to `p/500.0`.
+We might also want to use a transparent white for drawing these normals, so let's add `ofSetColor(255,100)` right before our loop.
+We will end up being able to draw ribbon lines:

 ![Polyline Many Many Sampled Normals](images/intrographics_polylinemanysamplednormals.png "Drawing many many normals to fill out the polyline")

 **[Note: this should probably be done by sampling by length rather than percent, but I don't know if it is worth explaining that]**

-You've just added some thickness to your polylines - and we'll go into a way to do that in a more proper way - but let's have a quick aside and talk about tangents.
+We've just added some thickness to our polylines.
+Now let's have a quick aside about tangents.
 These wonderful things are perpendicular to the normals that we just drew.
-So if you drew tangents along a perfectly straight line, you wouldn't really see anything.
-The fun part comes when you draw tangents on a curved line, so let's see what that looks like.
-Same drill as before, comment out the last code and add in the following:
+So if we drew tangents along a perfectly straight line we wouldn't really see anything.
+The fun part comes when we draw tangents on a curved line, so let's see what that looks like.
+Same drill as before.
+Comment out the last code and add in the following:

 	vector<ofVec3f> vertices = polyline.getVertices();
 	float tangentLength = 80;